The Café Terrace and Its Goddesses: Characters

 Moemi is a third-year college student brought in to staff the copycat Terrace Cafe.
 Due to her familial roots (their family owns a top restaurant), she would eventually become the head chef of the reopened diner when Shigehisa fired them all unceremoniously.
-One of her behaviors include turning into a different character when wearing a chef's hat, resembling that of Ryo Kurokiba from Shokugeki no Soma.
+One of her behaviors includes turning into a different character when wearing a chef's hat, resembling that of Ryo Kurokiba from Shokugeki no Soma.